 COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event.
 This is also called a "qualifying event."
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
-You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
+You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the plan is last because of the graph. become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
 Under the Plan, qualified beneficiaries who elect COBRA continuation coverage must pay for COBRA continuation coverage.